zevbaker/Byte-me/For-Loop/Readme.md

 HCF of 24 and 28 is : 4

 44. Write a program in C to find LCM of any two numbers using HCF.
-Go to the editor Test Data :
+Test Data :
 Input 1st number for LCM: 15
 Input 2nd number for LCM: 20